Viksha3130/DefendX/README.md

 ### File Integrity Monitoring:
 DefendX offers robust file integrity monitoring capabilities to detect unauthorized modifications to file content.
 It continuously monitors file attributes, checksums, and content changes to identify any alterations that may indicate a security breach or compromise.
 DefendX alerts administrators promptly upon detecting file modifications, allowing them to investigate and respond to potential threats effectively.

+## Usage

+### Network Monitoring:
+DefendX provides administrators with a centralized dashboard to monitor real-time network traffic.
+Through visualizations and alerts, potential DDoS attacks and other suspicious activities can be promptly identified and addressed.

+### Endpoint Security:
+DefendX deploys IDS agents on endpoints to continuously monitor USB device insertions and file system activities.
+This ensures comprehensive endpoint security coverage, mitigating risks associated with unauthorized access and malware infections.

+### Alerting and Response:
+DefendX generates alerts and notifications upon detecting suspicious activities, enabling administrators to investigate and respond promptly to potential security incidents.
+This proactive approach helps minimize the impact of security breaches on network integrity and data confidentiality.